Faiz-Nadeem/Ramadan-Creation/README.md

 # Ramadan-Creation
-Characters, Background, Stickers u can use in Ramadan post
+Characters, Background, and Stickers you can use in Ramadan post